 You might think that coolant is more likely to leak out of the car when the engine is running, but this isn’t the case.

-When the engine runs, the coolant circulates through the system, making it more difficult to leak.
+When the engine runs, the coolant circulates through the system, making it less likely to leak.
 So, what causes a coolant leak when the car is not running?

-In this guide, we will look at why the coolant might leak when the engine is off.
-We will also show you some simple ways to fix the problems.
+In this guide, I will look at why the coolant might leak when the engine is off.
+I will also show you some simple ways to fix the problems.

 Causes of Coolant Leak While Car is Running